About Saline County

 How can I search for someone recently arrested in Saline County, Illinois?

 To search for someone recently arrested in Saline County, Illinois, you can contact the Saline County Detention Center.
 They maintain an inmate lookup process that can be accessed by visiting the facility in person or calling their main line.
-You may check if they provide an online inmate search tool through the the area Sheriff's Office website for the most up-to-date information.
+You may check if they provide an online inmate search tool through the Sheriff's Office website for the most up-to-date information.

 Mugshots or booking photos in Saline County, Illinois, can be obtained from the Saline County Sheriff's Office.
 They may provide access to these records through an online portal or by request at their office.
 It's recommended to contact the Sheriff's Office directly to inquire about the availability and process for obtaining these photos.